ARTICLES

 Philodendron Bipinnatifidums Light Requirements

-In the tropics, Philodendron Bipinnatifidum plants can be grown outside very easily.
+In the tropics, Philodendron bipinnatifidum plants can be grown outside very easily.
 If you're wondering about the Philodendron Selloum outdoor care, you should know that these plants prefer bright but filtered light.
-They can tolerate some direct sunlight in the morning or late afternoons, but you should not keep them constantly under the full sun since it can scorch their leaves.
+They can tolerate some direct sunlight in the morning or late afternoons, but you should not only keep them constantly under the full sun since it can scorch their leaves.

 How to Fertilize Your Bipinnatifidum Plant